JetBrains/intellij-sdk-docs/topics/tutorials/action_system/grouping_action.md

 </group>
 ```

-Now the translations for the `text` and `description` attributes must be provided in the resource bundle [`BasicActionsBundle.properties`](%gh-sdk-samples-master%/action_basics/src/main/resources/messages/BasicActionsBundle.properties) file according to [Localizing Actions and Groups](basic_action_system.md#localizing-actions-and-groups).
+Now the translations for the `text` and `description` attributes must be provided in the resource bundle [`BasicActionsBundle.properties`](%gh-sdk-samples-master%/action_basics/src/main/resources/messages/BasicActionsBundle.properties) file according to [](action_system.md#localizing-actions-and-groups).
 Note there are two sets of `text` and `description` translations, one for the action and one for the group.
 Conceivably, there could be another set of translations for the action if it used the [`<override-text>`](plugin_configuration_file.md#idea-plugin__actions__action__override-text) attribute.